Automattic/wp-desktop/docs/development.md

 ## How do I change Calypso?

 All Calypso code is contained in the `calypso` directory as a submodule.
-If you need to change Calypso and want to to try it inside the desktop app then you can:
+If you need to change Calypso and want to try it inside the desktop app then you can:

 - `cd calypso`
 - Create a new branch or change to an existing branch in Calypso as you would normally